mlBhanuYerra/mlbhanuyerra.github.io/_posts/2019-11-16-Cookbook-Recommendation-Amazon-Reviews.md

 ### Introduction
 Ever since I started watching Great British Baking Show, I added three books to my ever-increasing collection of cookbooks.
 Do I bake?
 No sir, I do not!
 At least not very well.
 I am not alone in this obsession with cooking shows, and cookbooks.
 According to NBCNews.com, roughly 18 million cookbooks were sold in 2018 and annual sales of cookbooks have increased by 21% or over in at least the last two years <sup>1, 2, 3</sup>.
 The format of these books has changed too – more glossy paper with pictures than a collection of over-running text documenting the recipes.

 So, how do we find our cookbooks?
 We start at Amazon.com reviews, of course!
 Combining my fascination with cookbooks and my passion for Data Science, here is my attempt to help my fellow cookbook-enthusiasts in finding their next purchase by building a recommender system based on book collections and user reviews at Amazon.com.
-I've used Natural Language Processing (NLP) nmethodologies, and unsupervised learning in clustering books together in finding topics and sub-topics.
+I've used Natural Language Processing (NLP) methodologies, and unsupervised learning in clustering books together in finding topics and sub-topics.

 Who else would benefit from such a recommender system?
-Vendors looking to increase their online sales by making appropriate and relevant book suggestions to their customers.
+Vendors looking to increase their on-line sales by making appropriate and relevant book suggestions to their customers.
 And small business book stores that have limited space to store their books, so they can pick titles similar to their previous sales.

 <hr>

 ### Approach
-My approach invloves building a hybrid recommendation system that combines:
+My approach involves building a hybrid recommendation system that combines:
 - NLP topic modeling techniques to build two content based recommender systems using book titles and book descriptions separately, and
 - SVD Matrix-factorization technique (similar to the method Simon Funk popularized for Netflix Prize<sup>4</sup>) for building a collaborative recommender system using user ratings of cookbooks.